pingryte/pingryte-site/content/_index.md

 🛠️ [How I Built This Site with Hugo, GitHub, and Netlify — For Free](/posts/hugo-netlify-setup/)
 Step-by-step: from zero to deployed static site, with no cost and no complexity.

 ---

+## 💼 Sponsor a Post

+Got a tool, product, or service relevant to tech, automation, or productivity?

+💌 [Get in touch](mailto:mail@pingryte.com) to sponsor a future post or placement.

+---